cmastrokostas/Len-Word-_CSV_Filter/README.md

-## Word-Length-CSV-Filter

-This repository hosts code for a python tool that filters a CSV with plain words by keping only the words of a desired length and produces a new CSV with the filtered data.
-In addition it offers options for an uppercase output or an output without accentation
+## This repository hosts code for a tool that filters CSV's with plain words to a new CSV with words of a desired length.
+#### It also supports UpperCase Conversion, Accentation Removal and Duplicate Word Filtering.

 ## Installation
 * `Python 3` (min. version 3.9)
-* Run `pip3 install -r requirements.txt`

 ## Contributors